howonlee/Cantor-Time/readme.md

 This essay only really thinks about one explanation for the power law phenomenon, but if you're not someone like Per Bak, you may admit of many possible sources of power law phenomena.
 Many of these sources have analogues to this problem, stated this way, and they might also have give some insight into the problem.

-Diffusion-limited aggregation, where the Matthew Effect ("For unto every one that hath shall be given, and he shall have abundance: but from him that hath not shall be taken even that which he hath") dominates.
+Diffusion-limited aggregation is characteristic of processes where the Matthew Effect ("For unto every one that hath shall be given, and he shall have abundance: but from him that hath not shall be taken even that which he hath") dominates.
 It's much harder to shoe-horn these processes into a temporal framework, but the phenomena and especially the Matthew effect has to be mentioned, since it seems to happen a lot in software projects.

-It seems to me that this is closely related to R. Gabriel's "New Jersey Style", or "Worse is Better", the phenomena that less functionality is a preferable option to more fiddling.
-There is also the obvious parallel to much marketing thinking.

-(example)
+Delays grow longer because they are long.
+Much procrastination works like this: the stress that procrastination brings you causes you to procrastinate more.
+But if you don't have the stress that procrastination brings you, then you can get more done.

+>If you want something done, ask a busy person.
+>
+>Ben Franklin, _Pearls of Wisdom_

 One phenomenon which is fundamentally non-geometric and non-temporal which should also be mentioned (diffusion-limited aggregation was originally invented to explain the geometry of cracking things, lightning and other such figures) which nevertheless comes with an associated power law is the monkeys-typing-randomly model.
 This is associated quite a bit with linguistic models.
 If you have a language with _N_ letters and a space bar, where a space separates words and the space is hit with probability _p_, and all the other letters are hit with probability _(1 - p)/N_, the rank-frequency distribution of words follows a power law.
 That is, a one-letter word is way more frequent than a two-letter word, which is way more frequent than a three-letter one.
 Many people talk about design languages, and design patterns.